 An orbital is the quantum mechanical generalization of Bohr’s orbit.
 In contrast to his concept of a simple circular orbit with a fixed radius, orbitals are mathematically derived regions of space with different probabilities of having an electron in them.

 One way of representing electron probability distributions is illustrated in Figure 1 for the 1s orbital of hydrogen.
 Recall that orbitals are described by wavefunctions, which are represented with ψ.
-Recall from the M7Q6, that Max Born proposed an interpretation of the wavefunction, ψ, that is still accepted today: the probability density of finding an electron at a given point in space is [ψ(r)]2.
+Max Born proposed an interpretation of the wavefunction, ψ, that is still accepted today: the probability density of finding an electron at a given point in space is [ψ(r)]2.
 In Figure 1a, a dot density diagram is represented.
 This dot density diagram displays black dots where there is a probability of finding an electron—the higher density of dots, the higher the probability of finding the electron in that region.
 Taking the information from the dot density diagram, a plot of [ψ(r)]2 versus distance from the nucleus (r) can be constructed.
 This type of plot (shown in Figure 1b) is a plot of the probability density.
 This plot shows the probability of finding the electron near a particular point in space that lies a distance r from the nucleus.
 The 1s orbital is spherically symmetrical, so the probability of finding a 1s electron at any given point depends only on its distance from the nucleus.
 The probability density is greatest at r = 0 (at the nucleus) and decreases steadily with increasing distance.
 At very large values of r, the electron probability density is tiny but not exactly zero.

 In contrast to the probability density, we can calculate the radial probability (the probability of finding a 1s electron at a distance r from the nucleus) by adding together the probabilities of an electron being at all points on a series of x spherical shells of radius r1, r2, r3,…, rx − 1, rx.
 In effect, we are dividing the atom into very thin concentric shells, much like the layers of an onion (Figure 1a), and calculating the probability of finding an electron on each spherical shell.
 Recall that the electron probability density is greatest at r = 0 (Figure 1b), so the density of dots is greatest for the smallest spherical shells in Figure 1a.